theopenconversationkit/tock/docs-mk/en/docs/dev/bot-api.md

 ### Create Stories

-The following components are supported for the Bot answers:
+The following formats are supported:

- * Text with Buttons (Quick Reply)
+* Text with Buttons (Quick Replies)
 * "Card" format
 * "Carousel" format
- * Specific formats of the used channels like Messenger, Slack, etc.
+* Specific channel formats like Messenger format, Slack format, etc.

-Here is an example of a simple bot with some declared Stories:
+Here is a simple bot with a few stories:

 ```kotlin
 fun main() {